 beginning of the 17th century there was yet another enigmatic figure, Polycarpe

 de la Rivière, who showed a more than normal interest in the history of Brenac.

-Too strong an interest, it seems, as his work on the history has been censored by
+Too strong an interest, it seems, as his work on the history was forbidden by

 the Church authorities.

 His prohibited work was written in 1638 and entitled “Histoire de la ville

 d’Avignon”.
 What is so strange about the history of this town that it required